 To customize and share your podcast player:

-Click Settings in the top of your Libsyn account to display the Settings page.
+Click the icon in the top of your Libsyn account to display the Settings page.

 - Click Player.